H3N9/YongNo/README.md

 #### - Role: Developer
 # JSON
  It's JavaScript Object Notation.
- It's lightweight format for storing and transport data.
+ It's lightweight format for storing and transmit data.
  It's easy to understand more than XML.